 The following comments were contributed to a previous version of this Web site.
 Please send any comments you would like to have published on this page to: firstname.lastname@example.org.

 With great and enduring joy I have read and re-read Desani's work for a chapter in my doctoral dissertation on postcolonial satire.
 This website is a wonderful and welcome tribute to an underappreciated writer.
 I thank you for your work on it.

 — Amy L. Friedman, Dec.
 14, 2005

 What a pleasant surprise to re-discover my old philosophy professor.

 Hi.
 I just saw my own piece, which drew on Desani's absolutely fantastic novel, in a blog.
 And I felt stirred enough to add a few comments: First, I began my journalistic career formally at the now-defunct The Illustrated Weekly of India' as cub-sub-editor in the mid-1970s.
 That's where I first heard about Desani from R. Gopalakrishna, who was better known as R.G.K. in the world of Indian journalism.

-Gopal was, by then, senior assistant editor and spoke very highly about Desani (who had also worked at the Weekly along with Gopal).
+Gopal was, by then, Senior Assistant Editor and spoke very highly about Desani (who had also worked at the Weekly along with Gopal).
 Gopal had also been in irregular touch with Desani after the latter moved to Texas.
-I was sufficiently inspired by Gopal's talk (for all his legendary punctiliousness in matters editorial, Gopal used to mispronounce his name as `Deshani') to buy Desani's novel in a Penguin paperback (with a Souza pai from a book coupon I won in a TV Quizz programme.
+I was sufficiently inspired by Gopal's talk (for all his legendary punctiliousness in matters editorial, Gopal used to mispronounce his name as `Deshani') to buy Desani's novel in a Penguin paperback (with a Souza pai from a book coupon I won in a TV Quiz program).
 I found the book unputdownable and read it in one gargantuan orgiastic gulp.
 Thereafter, I was hooked enough to read everything I could lay my hands on by the Master.
 He was magical.